KS2 Internet Safety Day

 Social networking sites

-Social networking sites such as Facebook and Twitter, have restrictions of age.
+Social networking sites such as Facebook and Twitter have age restrictions.
 A child must be 13 years of age to have an account.
 A child can be put at risk if they open an adult account pretending to be older than they are.

 Being abusive towards someone or harassing them on an online multi-player gaming site is also a kind of online bullying.